a0/a0-tzmigration/docs/demo/README.md

 2. To display a local time, the representation uses some form of the tzdata, and your system/users configure an official timezone name like 'America/Santiago', ie: not 'UTC-4'.
 3. You must store somewhere in your system what version of the tzinfo is currently being used, like '2013c'.

-Given the above, Choose your current timezone/version on the left (ex: 'America/Santiago', '2013c') and then the new timezone/version on the right (ex: 'America/Santiago', '2016a').
+Given the above, Choose your current timezone/version on the left (ex: 'America/Santiago', '2016c') and then the new timezone/version on the right (ex: 'America/Santiago', '2017a').
+You can choose any other zone, for example 'America/Punta_Arenas', '2017a'.

+You can share the URL, [Click here for the example above](#America/Santiago#2016c#America/Punta_Arenas#2017a#).

 Time in software is kind of a mess, so please take that into account.
+In particular, timestamps after 2037 are not really meaningful (yet!).

 ## Acknowledgments